Golcar

 Golcar (pronounced /'goʊkər/) is a village on a hillside crest above the Colne Valley in the Kirklees district, in West Yorkshire, England, 3 mi west of Huddersfield, and just north of the River Colne and the Huddersfield Narrow Canal.

 The 2021 population census lists the village as having 18,725 permanent residents.
 The main transport access is from the A62 (Manchester Road), through Milnsbridge in the valley bottom or via Scapegoat Hill from the A640 (New Hey Road) at the top of the hill.

 The township of Golcar consists of Bolster Moor, Golcar, Wellhouse, Pole Moor and Scapegoat Hill.

 History

 Named after St Guthlac, who preached in the area during the 8th century, its name is recorded in the Domesday Book of 1086 as Goullakarres.
 During the Industrial Revolution Golcar became an important centre for weaving.
 Pharmacologist James Burrows grew up in the area.

 The village has been a site of extensive dialect research.
-It was first a site in the English Survey of English Dialects, and later a site in the Atlas Linguarum Europae.
+It was a site in the English Survey of English Dialects, and later a site in the Atlas Linguarum Europae.

-Golcar was formerly a township and chapelry, in 1866 Golcar became a separate civil parish, in 1894 Golcar became an urban district, on 1 April 1937 the district was abolished to form Colne Valley Urban District, part also went to the County Borough of Huddersfield.
+Golcar was formerly a township and chapelry; in 1866 Golcar became a separate civil parish, and in 1894 Golcar became an urban district.
+On 1 April 1937 the district was abolished to form Colne Valley Urban District, part also went to the County Borough of Huddersfield.
 On 1 April 1937 the parish was abolished to form Colne Valley, part also went to Huddersfield.
 In 1931 the parish had a population of 9812.